 Super-easy 3-loop braids.
 Downloadable pdf photo-tutorial and several videos.
 An even easier intro to fingerloop braiding than my original “Start here” tutorial below.

 Start Here: 5-loop braids, both square and flat.
 Videos, photos, text.
 If these 5-loop videos are too slow-paced for you, learn from the faster 7-loop video below (just omit the lowest loop on each hand, and use the ring finger to braid with rather than the little finger).
-In fact, if you’ve already learned the square, flat, and divided 3-loop braids above, you may be able to learn fingerloop braiding with 5 loops just by looking at the diagram at the beginning of the tutorial.
+If you’ve already learned the square, flat, and divided 3-loop braids above, you may be able to learn how to braid with 5 loops just by looking at the diagram at the beginning of the tutorial.

 Continue Here: 7-loop braids.
 Video tutorial showing the 7-loop version of the basic square, flat, and divided fingerloop braid introduced in the “Start Here” tutorial.
 This video is a little faster-paced than my 5-loop videos.
 Shows all 3 braid variations in one video (square braid, flat braid, and divided braid).